MoOx/phenomic/docs/content/docs/usage/intl.md

     )
   }
 }
+...
 export default connect(
   null,
   dispatch => ({
     ...
     updateLocale: (locale) => {
       dispatch(setLocale(locale))

-      browserHistory.push("/")
+      /*
+        We recommend you to use different urls for each language and to redirect to your homepage.
+        Have a uniq url for a specific language has advantages :
+          - your SEO will be better
+          - your users could share urls easier with the right locale
+          - your UX will be better because you will avoid flash effect when the locale will change */ browserHistory.push("/")
     },
   })
 )(Header)
 ```

+_Note:

 ## Initialize with right locale